 The study area is already largely developed, and future changes in development are not expected to significantly change its hydrologic characteristics in the future.
 However, as discussed in the Climate section in this report, the consensus in recent literature points toward moderate increases in precipitation in the Upper Mississippi Region over the past century.
-Some evidence shows an increased frequency in the occurrence of extreme storm events (Villarini et al., 2013).
+Some evidence shows an increased frequency in the occurrence of extreme storm events

+(Villarini, Smith, & and Vecchi, 2013).
 Project-specific analysis shows upward trends in precipitation and runoff in the River Des Peres watershed which will only further exacerbate existing flooding problems.
 Climate change impacts to flood risk in the example study area are ambiguous with respect to future flood risk.
 While there is a reasonable chance that some storm events may occasionally deliver large quantities of precipitation to the watershed, the likelihood and magnitude of this change cannot be assessed with the current information.
-What the literature suggests is that storms may become more intense in the future.
-This unknown variability will be considered further during the feasibility level design stage of the study.
+What the literature suggests is that storms may become more intense in the future (Gasper, Blohm, & Ruth, 2011).